empz/empz/README.md

 🏖️ When I'm not doing software stuff,  I'm usually at the beach playing beach volleyball 🏐 or doing some scuba diving 🤿

-💞️ I'm looking to be part of an amazing team at a fully remote and async company.

 <!---
 empz/empz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.